 3. About a week after the lambs are taken for processing, the butcher gives us the final hanging weights.
 We’ll email you the weight and the total price of your lamb.
 For payment, we accept cash, checks and credit cards.
 Paying by check saves us the PayPal processing fee, so we’re happy for you to write a check when you pick up the cuts.
 If you prefer to pay online, we will email you a PayPal invoice for the total amount.
 Remember that even if you don’t have a PayPal account, you can still use the PayPal invoice to pay with a regular credit card.
 We will never see your credit card details.

 4. The butcher prepares your cuts after the hanging weights are taken.
 Typically, we will drop off the lambs on a Tuesday, and the cuts will be ready on the weekend of the following week – about ten days altogether.
 You have several options for picking up your cuts.
 You can can get them directly from the butcher, or visit us at the farm.
-We are about a 45 minute drive from downtown Madison, and less from the west side.
+We can arrange an evening when you could meet us at a convenient location in Madison.
 Or, on Saturday mornings during the winter we will be at an indoor farmers’ market in Madison, so you could meet us there.
 Lastly, we can deliver your box to your door (see below).

 5. You fire up the grill, or take out your favorite cookbook, and enjoy the pleasure of grass fed lamb!